kubernetes/enhancements/keps/sig-storage/20190120-execution-hook-design.md

 * Restart a container

-The following gives an eample of how to use ExecutionHook for application-consistency snapshotting use case.
+The following gives an example of how to use ExecutionHook for application-consistency snapshotting use case.

 ### Workflow

-* Snapshot API should carry two execution hook information (which will reference two PodAction) for quiescing and unquiescing application.
+* Snapshot API should carry two execution hook information (which will reference two HookAction - preSnapshotExecutionHook and postSnapshotExecutionHook) for quiescing and unquiescing application.
 * Snapshot controller watches Snapshot objects.
-If there is a request to create a Snapshot, it checks if there is ExecutionHook Infomation defined in Snapshot.
+If there is a request to create a Snapshot, it checks if there is ExecutionHook Information defined in Snapshot.
 * If hook is defined in the snapshot, snapshot controller will create one or multiple ExecutionHooks for quiescing application if necessary, one for each command running in pods/containers.
 * Snapshot controller waits for all Action hooks to complete running before taking snapshot.
 * The ExecutionHook controller watches the ExecutionHook API object and take actions based on the object status and also update the status.
 * Snapshot controller waits until hook is run on all pods (if more than 1 pod).
 No matter the Action succeeds or fails, snapshot controller should create execution hooks for unquiescing application.
 Snapshot controller can also decide when to delete those hooks.

-Here is an example of an PodAction:
+Here is an example of an HookAction:
 ```
 apiVersion: apps.k8s.io/v1alpha1
-kind: PodAction
+kind: HookAction
 metadata:
   name: action-demo
 Action: